harness/developer-hub/docs/software-supply-chain-assurance/slsa/generate-slsa.md

 For performing the attestation, refer to the section [Attest SLSA Provenance](#attest-slsa-provenance)

-## SLSA Generation Step Configuration with Run Step
+## SLSA Generation step configuration with Run step

 The **SLSA Generation** step requires your container image details along with its digest.
 If your build process involves a **Run** step to build the image, it’s crucial to expose the digest of the image so it can be referenced in the **Artifact Digest** field of the SLSA Generation step as an expression.